 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

 So, how can you solve the problem?
 There are a few options available.
-Look over these five tips for ideas to help you pay off the student loans you took out for your kids faster.
+Look over these four tips for ideas to help you pay off the student loans you took out for your kids faster.

 Getting a lower interest rate on your loan can help you pay off the principal faster.
 You can also reduce the length of the loan, although this will likely increase your monthly payment amount.
 Some student loan refinancing options allow parents to refinance immediately, while the student is still in school.